-I have been visiting and ticking the Jyotirlingas in India one by one since childhood.
-Some of these visits were planned, while others just happened due to divine intervention.
+I have been visiting and ticking the jyotirlingas in India one by one, since my childhood .
+Some of these darshans were planned, while others just happened by divine intervention.

-So, when I had an opportunity to visit the Omkareshwar Mahadev, courtesy of the Madhya Pradesh Tourism Board, I couldn’t but consider myself blessed.
+So, when I had an opportunity for an Omkareshwar Darshan, courtesy of the Madhya Pradesh Tourism Board, I couldn’t but consider myself blessed.

 A guided tour of Omkareshwar Jyotirlinga in Madhya Pradesh

-Before we embark on this virtual pilgrimage tour of Omkareshwar, let me answer a few questions that could help us in understanding the significance of the Omakareshwar jyotirlinga better.
+Before we embark on this virtual pilgrimage tour of Omkareshwar, let me answer a few questions that could help us in understanding better the significance of Omakareshwar jyotirlinga.

 What is a Jyotirlinga or Jyotirlingam?

-Why did he manifest as a beam of light and what happened next forms the legend of all jyotirlingas temples, including that of the Omkareshwar…
+Why did he manifest as a beam of light and what happened next, forms the legend of all jyotirlinga temples, including that of the Omkareshwar Mahadev.

 The divine rituals being performed by the devotees at Omkareshwar temple